bear-metal-2046/Elijah-programming-challenge/TIMELINE.md

 figuring out what variables to use and how to use them

 ### What do you plan to do tomorrow?
-actually use those variable/ try to finish at least half of collector
+actually use those variable/ try to finish at least half of collector.

 ## Day 2 (11/19)